Establishing theories in energy science.

 What do the fees consist of?

 A7.
-The school fees consist of an Admission (Matriculation) fee and Tuition fees.
-The Admission (Matriculation) fee must be paid prior to enrolment.
-This is a one-time, non-refundable fee and the payment of the admission fee allows us to issue an official admission confirmation letter.
-Tuition, on the other hand, is to be paid either each term or in a single installment for each academic year starting in April, after enrolment.
-For more information on KU school fees, please see the university’s web siteOpen link.
+School fees consist of an Admission (Matriculation) fee and Tuition fees.
+The Admission (Matriculation) fee must be paid by the enrollment procedure deadline.
+This a one-off, non-refundable fee allows us to issue an official Certificate of Admission.
+Recipients of MEXT scholarships are exempt from these fees.
+For more information on KU school fees, please visit the university’s web siteOpen link.

 Q8.
 Admission fee waiver